N1teshift/yaga2025sculptures/docs/quickstart.md

 3. Customize Node-RED dashboard for your installation
 4. Set up monitoring and alerting
 5. Configure firewall rules for production deployment

-For advanced configuration and troubleshooting, see the individual component documentation in each service directory.